 The City may review this CIP periodically and amend it to ensure that the objectives of community improvement are being met.
-Amendments to the CIP may be required for the following reasons:
+Amendments to the CIP may be required for the following reasons, in accordance with the Planning Act:

-- Change or expansion in the Community Improvement Project Area; - · Change in the eligibility criteria; - Addition of a new financial incentive program; and, - Increase to a financial incentive program.
+- Change or expansion in the Community Improvement Project Area; - Change in the eligibility criteria; - Addition of a new financial incentive program; and,

+Increase to a financial incentive program.